raviteja-ganta/raviteja-ganta.github.io/_posts/2022-01-07- Understanding gradient descent and Backpropagation.md

 which is exact equation 3

-> Using equations 1 and 2, we get contribution of errors for every layer and node of neural network.
-Using these and equations 3 and 4 we can compute rate of change of cost with respect to parameters W and b
+**Using equations 1 and 2, we get contribution of errors for every layer and node of neural network.
+Using these and equations 3 and 4 we can compute rate of change of cost with respect to parameters W and b.**

 ### Entire Process of Backpropagation and Gradient descent